 for the spring 2021 semester.

 The Writing Requirement

 Each first-year student is required, during her first or second semester at Smith, to complete with a grade of C- or higher at least one writing-intensive course.
 Based on their level of proficiency, students will be directed toward appropriate intensive writing courses.
-Effective Spring 2012, Ada Comstock Scholars and transfer students will also be required to complete at least one writing-intensive course, with a grade of C- or higher, during their first two semesters at Smith.
+Ada Comstock Scholars and transfer students are also required to complete at least one writing-intensive course, with a grade of C- or higher, during their first two semesters at Smith.
 The writing requirement can be satisfied before matriculation based on transcript review by the registrar, in conjunction with the writing committee.

 Writing intensive courses will devote a significant amount of class time to teaching students to write with precision, clarity, economy and some degree of elegance.
 That is to say,